What is Work Culture?

 Firstly, it's important to understand the cultures of both companies involved and identify any potential conflicts.
 Secondly, creating a shared vision can help unite the two cultures and give employees a clear understanding of the new organization's direction.
 Thirdly, leaders should communicate clearly and consistently with employees to address any concerns or questions

-Lastly, you can provide training and support to employees to help them adapt to any cultural changes.
+Lastly, you can train and support employees to help them adapt to any cultural changes.

 It’s crucial to take steps to bring the two company cultures into alignment.
 This starts with assessing the current situation, defining the desired culture that aligns with the new direction, and communicating this vision to employees.